PraderioM/quizGenerator/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `docs/` directory.

+## Deploy

+To deploy on the github pages run `ng build --configuration gh-pages` while on the master branch and then push the files generated in the `docs/` directory.
+Deployment will happen automatically after that.
+Make sure to add unversioned files when pushing.

 ## Running unit tests